Table of Contents

 - Bring your file on a thumb drive (flash drive) for easy file transfer.

-- Finally the actual loading the file and 3d printing your first object (your library tech can help guide you through this step).
+- Finally the actual loading of the file and 3d printing of your first object (your library tech can help guide you through this step).

 Where do you get objects to 3d print?